charonsboat/vagrant-boxes/README.md

 # vagrant-boxes
-Setup instructions and links for all of my personal Vagrant boxes.
+Setup instructions and links for all of my personal Vagrant base boxes.